How to Gain Competitive Advantage in Your Business

 2. Learn from experience: Reflect on past decisions and their outcomes.
 Identify what worked well and didn’t, and use that knowledge to inform future decisions.

 Remember that making the right decision at the right time is not always about achieving perfection every single day.
-Instead, it’s about learning and adapting from what is in and out of your control.
+Instead, it’s about learning and adapting to what is within and outside your control.

 Your head, heart, and gut are powerful, existing tools you can tap into — reflecting on past knowledge and each new business growth experience you have.